lupyuen/lupyuen.github.io/src/usb.md

 Our PineDio USB Driver has an issue with __CH341 SPI Transfers__...

-__Receiving a LoRa Message on PineDio USB above 28 bytes will cause message corruption!__
+__Receiving a LoRa Message on PineDio USB longer than 28 bytes will cause message corruption!__

 Thus we limit the Receive LoRa Message Size to __28 bytes__.